dcmvdbekerom/pypdfplot/docs/source/quickstart.rst

 Most versions of Acrobat reader don't allow the embedded .py file to be opened for security reasons, which is probably a good thing.
 To access the python script, rename ``example.pdf`` into ``example.py`` and open the file.
-This is what we should find:
+This is what you should find:

 .. code:: python